 Rueil-Malmaison

-As the present PhD thesis is part of a collaborative project, the enzymes will moreover be characterized by partner laboratories with expertise in biophysical methods, such as NMR, electrochemistry and EPR (electron paramagnetic resonance) as well as in theoretical modelling.
+In addition, the variants will also be characterized by partner laboratories of the PuLCO project with expertise in biophysical methods, such as NMR, electrochemistry and EPR (electron paramagnetic resonance) as well as in theoretical modelling.
 This multidisciplinary approach, combining fundamental and applied aspects, will thus allow gathering complementary data to acquire essential knowledge on LPMO which is key for improvement of LPMO for industrial processes.

 Keywords: cellulose hydrolysis, biofuel, cellulases, LPMO, enzymology, metalloenzyme, Trichoderma reesei